 Electroacupuncture is when electric stimulation is attached to the acupuncture needles.
 It is generally used for pain relief.

-This is the first randomized study to show that electro-acupuncture reduces pain in men with CPPS.
+This study is the first randomized study to show that electro-acupuncture reduces pain in men with CPPS.
 They used only six standard acupuncture points on the sacrum and buttock.
 There was also a placebo acupuncture group, in which the patients received acupuncture at non-acupuncture points.
 Lastly, they had a group that was instructed in relaxation techniques and used a sitz bath.

 After 3 weeks the men with electro-acupuncture experienced a greater relief than the other two groups.
 After 6 weeks, the pain was nearly cut in half.
 There was also a reduction in prostaglandin E, an inflammatory marker, in the electroacupuncture group alone.

-This is great news for men with CPPS.
+This research is great news for men with CPPS.
 These results support the use of acupuncture for relieving pain with CPPS.
 Hopefully, this will encourage men with CPPS to find help through acupuncture.

 1. Lee SH, Lee BC.Electroacupuncture relieves pain in men with chronic prostatitis/chronic pelvic pain syndrome: three-arm randomized trial.
 Urology.
 2009 May;73(5):1036-41.